RTXteam/RTX-KG2/README.md

 The file `kg2.json` is an intermediate file that is probably only of use to KG2 developers.
 The file `kg2-simplified.json` is a key artifact of the build process that feeds into several downstream artifacts and may be of direct use to application developers.
+Newlines, carriage returns, linefeed characters, or hard tabs are not allowed in any string property or in any string scalar within a list property in KG2.
 The `kg2-simplified.json` JSON data structure is a name-value pair object (i.e., dictionary) with the following keys:

 ## `build` slot